emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-security.md

 ## 2. Key concepts
 This microlearning centers around securing the API Gateway in general.
-With securing we mean: Configuring a method that will be used to validate that the clients are who they say they are With API Gateway we mean: A collection of RESTful API operations that can be published to the outside world in order to give them access to applications that are linked to your business process
+With securing we mean: Configuring a method that will be used to validate that the clients are who they say they are With API Gateway we mean: A collection of RESTful API operations that can be published to the outside world to give them access to applications that are linked to your business process

 When you want to set up your security in combination with the eMagiz API Gateway we offer three options out of the box:
 - API Key